nickash2/FileMover.py/README.md

 ## Requirements

 - Python 3.8
-- Has not tested in other operating systems except Windows 10
+- Tested only on Windows 10, have not tested compatibility with other OS's yet.

 ## Some more info:
 I am aiming on adding more and more formats in the future.
 Currently the only formats available are from: